wmbusmeters/wmbusmeters/README.md

 `rtl433:433M`, to tune to this fq instead.

-`stdin`, to read raw binary telegrams from stdin.
+`stdin:rawtty`, to read raw binary telegrams from stdin.
 These telegrams are expected to have the data link layer crc bytes removed already!

-`telegrams.bin`, to read raw wmbus telegrams from this file.
+`telegrams.bin:rawtty`, to read raw wmbus telegrams from this file.
 These telegrams are expected to have the data link layer crc bytes removed already!

 `stdin:hex`, to read hex characters wmbus telegrams from stdin.